seynur/blog/_posts/2026-01-10-building-a-behavioral-ml-engine-for-windows-authentication-logs-part2.md

 {"TimeCreated": "2025-12-15T07:55:44.007717Z", "user": "svc-web", "src_user": "svc-web", "src": "10.10.2.120", "dest": "SERVER011", "signature_id": 4624, "signature": "An account was successfully logged on", "action": "success", "process": "C:\\Windows\\System32\\lsass.exe"}
 ```

-These events are ingested into Splunk first (as normal logs), and then read back by the ML Sidecar.
+These events are ingested into Splunk first (as normal logs) and then read back by the ML Sidecar.

-> 💡 The key idea: Splunk remains the system of record for logs.
+> **💡 The key idea**: Splunk remains the system of record for logs.
 The ML Sidecar only reads data and writes results to KVStore.
-Also, because output will be crowded, don't forget to change your lookup configurations as your environment.
+Also, because output will be crowded, don't forget to change your lookup configurations according to your environment.

 ---